Hobbes-Le-Chat/binidxcorrected/README.md

+# binidxcorrected
+This is a version of the jsonl to binidx tool edited to have a vocabulary size of 65536.
+This tokenizer is use for the rocm training

 # jsonl to binidx tool

 This repository is greatly simplified from https://github.com/EleutherAI/gpt-neox, to ONLY convert .jsonl into .bin and .idx , can serve for dataset preparation of RWKV model (see https://github.com/BlinkDL/RWKV-LM),